Supporting Multiple Roles Using Django’s User Model

 We often have multiple roles in our Django web applications, and most of the time they have two common functionality of sign up and log in, others may completely vary based on the type of role.

-Django provides a default User model which can handle sign up and log in functionality, but for supporting multiple roles with common sign up or login functionality requires us to relate with the User model in a different way.
+Django provides a default User model which can handle sign up and log in functionality.
+However, for supporting multiple roles with common sign up or login functionality, the framework requires us to relate with the Django user model in a different way.

 Creating a One-To-One Link

-Note that we have defined signals so that our Profile model gets created and updated whenever User model gets created or updated.
+Note that we have defined signals so that our Profile model gets created and updated whenever Django custom User model gets created or updated.

 Now let us how to set our forms.py